-We are pleased to record that no issues arise in this area, we will continue review the risk assessment and annual play inspection report at our next visit.
+We are pleased to record that no issues arise in this area of our review.

 Budgetary Control and Reserves

 We aim in this review area to ensure that the Council has appropriate procedures in place to determine its future financial requirements leading to the adoption of an approved budget and formal determination of the annual precept; that effective arrangements are in place to monitor budgetary performance throughout the financial year and that the Council has identified and retains appropriate reserve funds to meet future spending plans.